<aside>

 Purpose

-We live in a technological age, and social media is increasingly becoming a major component of communicating with and relating to other people.
+We live in a digital age, and social media is a major component of communicating with and relating to other people.
 Grace Bible Church is interested in expanding the reach of our ministry by using social media and other online resources.
-Our desire is that our staff, elders, and ministry leaders accurately reflect the character of Jesus Christ in our online interactions.
+Our desire is that our staff, elders, and ministry leaders accurately reflect the character of Jesus Christ in their online interactions.

 Scope of this policy

-“Social media” refers to those websites that allow people to post personalized content in the form of status updates, Internet links, videos, photos, and articles.
-Some examples of social media include Facebook, Twitter, blogs, YouTube, Wiki pages, Instagram, TikTok, and LinkedIn.
+“Social media” refers to those websites that allow users to post personalized content in the form of status updates, Internet links, videos, photos, and articles.
+Some examples of social media include Facebook, X, blogs, YouTube, Instagram, TikTok, and LinkedIn.
 Any online interaction with other people that can be viewed by the public (or by a significant private audience) is considered social media interaction.

 General principles

-- As a Christian and an employee of Grace Bible Church, you represent Jesus and our ministry.
-Use social media in ways that honor God and the ministry of this Church.
-Social media have many valuable uses:
+- As a Christian and an employee or officer of Grace Bible Church, you represent Jesus and our ministry.
+Use social media in ways that honor God and the ministry of Grace.
+Social media has many valuable uses:

 - Connecting with members of the congregation